tfc/tfc.github.io/_posts/2016-11-05-python_style_printf_for_cpp.md

 If the user wants to print actual `{}` braces, it must be possible to mask them somehow.

-If `autoformat_t` runs over an opening brace, but finds it masked with `\`, it will ignore it.
+If `autoformat_t` runs over an opening brace but finds it masked with `\`, it will ignore it.
-The closing brace is ignored already, because the closing brace search function is not called.
+The closing brace is ignored already because the closing brace search function is not called.

-However, there are actually 2 backslashes needed, because `\` alone does not result in an actual "\" string part.
+However, there are actually 2 backslashes needed because `\` alone does not result in an actual "\" string part.
 The backslash must be masked itself, so only `\\{` will result in the `autoformat_t` function seeing a `\{`.

 **Example**: `pprintf("var in braces: \\{ {} }", 123);` results in `printf("var in braces: { %d }", 123);`
 #### Catching Brace Mismatches

-The meta program refuses to compile if...
+The meta-program refuses to compile if...

 - it does not find a closing brace for an opening one.
 - it finds nested braces `{ {} }`, in which case it looks probable that the user wanted to mask the outer pair.